 What is Seasonal Affective Disorder and Who Gets It?

 SAD is a condition that affects people all over the world.
 Considered a form of depression, the list of associated symptoms is broad and can include everything from mood swings to changes in eating habits to diminished libido.
 It appears to occur more at higher latitudes where the seasonal shift in daylight is more dramatic.
-Typically, SAD is associated with the winter months and while there is good reason for that, it can also happen during the summer.
-Women tend to suffer with SAD more commonly than men but it can also affect teens and children.
-In all, while about 20% of the population has some form of Winter Blues and Cabin Fever, roughly 6% of us truly suffer.
+Typically, SAD is associated with the winter months and while there is a good reason for that, it can also happen during the summer.
+Women* tend to suffer from SAD more commonly than men* but it can also affect teens and children.
+In all, while about 20% of the population has some form of Winter Blues and Cabin Fever, roughly 6% of us really suffer.

 Why does it Happen?

 Seasonal Affective Disorder is closely linked to low levels of serotonin in the brain which change with exposure to the sun.
-This lack of regular sunlight exposure is at the core of the sydrome; so much so that “lightboxes” are commonly used to make up for it.
-Here at the Yinova Center we see a fair amount of SAD and Traditional Chinese Medicine (TCM) is a very effective way to help treat it.
+This lack of regular sunlight exposure is at the core of the syndrome; so much so that “lightboxes” are commonly used to make up for it.
+Here at the Yinova Center, we see a fair amount of SAD and Traditional Chinese Medicine (TCM) is a very effective way to help treat it.
 According to the principles of TCM, this disorder arises from two conditions.